Introduction

 Current legal and policy basis

-This guide uses the following live reference framework for Current UK tax-year framework reflected in the calculator.
+The analysis on this page is anchored to the following live reference framework for Current UK tax-year framework reflected in the calculator.

 - HMRC Income Tax rates and allowances guidance